Effective date: December 1, 2017.

 Medical Records.
 In order for us to get you the best care, we may ask you to provide us with your medical records, for which we will obtain a signed authorization from you.
 In order to support your care, we may also ask you for a description of symptoms, a medical history, life-style descriptions and information on the progress of your treatment from your provider either over the phone, by email, or through our Site.

 Correspondence.
 If you correspond with us via email or text, we may gather in a file specific to you the information that you submit.
 We may keep this information indefinitely.

 Recordings.
 If you contact our care team by phone or by email, we may record and retain copies of the interaction for, among other things, quality assurance purposes.
 If you access any apps or other services we offer, we may record your interactions with our software or our providers.
 We will inform you if we are recording audio of your interactions with our care team or providers and, if you do not wish to be recorded, you can let the care team or provider know at that time.

 How does Lyra use and disclose protected health information about you that we collect?

-Lyra will collect protected health information (“PHI”) from you and will use or share it for the following purposes:
+Lyra will collect protected health information (“PHI”), which includes your name, age, gender, contact information, problems you are seeking help for, and progress and outcomes of your treatment, from you and will use or share it for the following purposes: